Snapchat Planet Order is one of the most misunderstood features on the app.

 -

-Closer planets = higher interaction frequency
+Closer planets = more frequent interaction

-Snapchat Planet Order List (Closest → Farthest)
+Snapchat Planet Order List (Closest to Farthest)

-| Planet | Meaning (Practical) |
+| Planet | What It Actually Means |

 |---|---|

-| Mercury | Most frequently interacted friend |
+| Mercury | Most frequent interaction |

-| Venus | Second most interacted |
+| Venus | Second most frequent |

 | Earth | Third |